automata-network/docs/docs/2fa/users/guide.md

 ![](../../assets/2fa/setup-3.png){width="600" height="150"}

 - 2FA Guru is compatible with numerous authenticators which can store the 2FA secret
-- This includes 1Password, LastPass, Authy, and more.
+- This includes 1Password, LastPass, Authy, and more

 ![](../../assets/2fa/1password.png){width="600" height="360"}